leokrishnasingh/ComputerNetworks/OSI-model.md

 L4 - TRANSPORT LAYER
 responsible for transportation of the data

--segmentation : the data is divided into small segments that will be transported as a chunk(packet) example is , we need to send 1000 bytes of data then that 1000 bytes can be divided into 10 segments of 100 bytes each segment have a
+-segmentation : the data is divided into small segments (seq number + port + data)  that will be transported as a chunk(packet) example is , we need to send 1000 bytes of data then that 1000 bytes can be divided into 10 segments of 100 bytes each segment  have a
     * sequence number which will be used at the receiving end to identify the main data in the sequence (its not guarantee that seq1 will be received first at receiver side)
     * port number will be used by the software that will lbe listening over that port which will receive the data (eg port 80 is used by browser)